 - Sales of the tablet are predicted to surpass the desktop

-For further insights, the full report is available for subscribers to download by signing in below.
+For further insights, the full report is available to download for free below.